samsuh/2025-learnings/README.md

 CL set up and running.

 Validator next.
 Get validator client up and running before depositing eth.
 Done.
 It takes ~12 days for the entry queue.
 So I have to wait til then, but then make sure to have everything up and running when that timer hits 0.
-I should find how to put it on my calendar as a reminder.
+I should find how to put it on my calendar as a reminder. figured it out.

+Next would prob be to try optimizing things for the next 11 days, and get things to the point where i feel really comfortable working with the different components, and know how to handle potential problems.
+Ill also prob want to set up monitoring. (https://docs.ethstaker.org/guides/monitoring-maintenance/monitoring/)